miguelgrinberg/Flask-Runner/README.md

                     [--reload] [--extra FILE]

     optional arguments:
-      -h, --help    show this help message and exit --host HOST   hostname or IP address to listen on (default is 127.0.0.1) --port PORT   port of the web server (default is 5000) --debug       enable the debugger
+      -h, --help            show this help message and exit -H HOST, --host HOST  hostname or IP address to listen on (default is "127.0.0.1")
+      -P PORT, --port PORT  port of the web server (default is 5000) -d, --debug           enable the debugger
-      --noeval      disable the exception evaluation feature in the debugger --reload      reload the Python process when any modules are changed --extra FILE  additional file for the reloader to watch for changes
+      --noeval              disable the exception evaluation feature in the debugger
+      -r, --reload          reload the Python process when any modules are changed --extra FILE          additional file for the reloader to watch for changes -p, --profile         run the profiler for each request -l, --lint            run the lint validation middleware

 These are some example ways in which the application can be invoked: